Saint Helena Airport: Airport certification and opening

 Avia Solutions Group was appointed to support the St Helena Government (SHG) and the UK Department for International Development (DFID) in reaching a contract with an air service provider to provide services to the island.

 Calibration flights at the airport began in mid-September 2015.
 A Beechcraft King Air 200, leased from TAB Charters in South Africa, landed on 15 September 2015 in order to perform tests of the airport navigation systems.
 UK-based Flight Calibration Services undertook the flights and flew from Lanseria International Airport, in Johannesburg, flying via Namibia and Angola.
 The aircraft was on site for approximately one week to undertake the calibration flights.

-Opening was originally scheduled for February 2016 but that was postponed a number of times because of air traffic control related issues.
+Opening was originally scheduled for February 2016, but this was postponed a number of times because of issues related to air traffic control.
 In November 2015, a delay of the opening from February to May 2016 was announced.
 This was needed "in order to fine tune the operational readiness of the airport".

 Due to uncertainties concerning weather conditions and, in particular the amount of turbulence on the approaches from fallwinds resulting from the elevated location and the surrounding bluffs, it was recommended that a charter aircraft should perform approaches to and departures from the intended runway.
 By April 2016 such flights had taken place, and they were not positive, causing a delay in traffic start.